RandyCHS/microbit-blink-tutorial/README.md

 ### Blink #animationsblink

-Blinks an LED at a given location
+Blinks an LED at a given location.

 ```blocks
 animations.blink(0, 0, 100)